-Failure to use the correct sensor may result in tank temperature being either above or below set point, and could result in decreased performance, substantial property damage, or heightened risk of injury or death due to scalds.
+Failure to use the correct sensor may result in tank temperature being either above or below set point, and could result in decreased performance, substantial property damage, or heightened risk of injuries due to scalds.

 Caution should be used to ensure neither of these terminals becomes connected to ground.
+Failure to do so can result in property damage, personal injury, or death.